MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frustrations.md

 console.log(bazz.toUpperCase());
 ```

-Note the last case must be used inside an `async` function only.
+The last case used to only work inside an `async` function - but with an update it can now be used at the top-level.

 See more details in [Async](async.md) page.